garv-shah/brain/content/notes/School Subjects/Algorithmics/SAT/Garv's SAT- Friendship Network.md

 urlcolor: red
 ---

 I will start and end my day at my house, picking up all my friends along the way.
-The algorithm will find the quickest route to go to all my friends' houses, go to our desired location(s), and drop them all off before I go back to my own house.
+The algorithm will find the quickest route to pick up all my friends, go to our desired location(s), and drop them all off before I go back to my own house.
 It will then return to me the traversal path, the time taken, and my cost for transport throughout the day.

 ## Information to Consider